Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 The top speed is 25 mph but there are some reports of customers tweaking the speed settings and getting speeds up to 30 mph.
 It gives an impressive range of 62 miles due to its large 50V 30 Ah battery that has battery management protection.
 The long range is also useful for daily commuters who travel short distances.
 They only need to charge it about once a week and not worry about it every day.

-The 2019 Cruiser can accommodate a total weight of 352 lbs, which is roughly the weight of two grown ups.
+The 2019 Cruiser can accommodate a total weight of 352 lbs, which is a scooter for heavier adults and is roughly the weight of two grown ups.
 So if you want to take your partner on an evening ride, the Cruiser will set the scene for you.

 The “dashboard” on this thing isn’t average either.
 First, the handlebar has rubber grips that feel comfortable and smooth.
 It has an LCD display with speed stats, odometer, speed mode and battery level info.
 What we didn’t like was the index finger-controller throttle.
 This isn’t intuitive or ergonomic and can take time getting used to.